 Pro tip: If you’re into Irish sports, ask an Irish local about the classic Irish sport of hurling.
 Better yet, have them book you on an immersive hurling experience—it’s one of the most fun things to do in Kilkenny.

 Once summer hits Ireland, it seems like every weekend there is some sort of celebration going on—from monster music bashes to tiny village shindigs!
-One of the best things to do in Galway—the undisputed *king* of the festival season— is attending one of its awesome festivals.
-From the Oyster and Seafood Festival to the theatrics and music of the annual Arts Festival to the world-famous the Galway Film Fleadh, Galway’s is the place to be if you want to enjoy the biggest parties in Ireland.
+One of the best things to do in Galway—the undisputed *king* of the festival season— is attend one of its awesome festivals.
+From the Oyster and Seafood Festival to the theatrics and music of the annual Arts Festival to the world-famous Galway Film Fleadh, Galway is the place to be if you want to enjoy the biggest parties in Ireland.

 Pro tip: Looking to sample seafood as good as Galway’s?
 Indulge in oysters and fish and chips in Portrush or Portstewart.
 Eating seafood in these dynamic towns is one of the most enjoyable things to do in Northern Ireland.

 Doolin in County Clare is the place to enjoy traditional Irish music sessions.
-Which makes visiting this village is one of the most fun things to do in the west of Ireland.
+This makes visiting this village one of the most fun things to do in the west of Ireland.
 Head to any of the village pubs (we especially love McGann’s Pub), and you’ll find locals squeezed in to hear an old-fashioned, toe-tapping trad session.
 Feel free to bring your own instrument or just clap and sing along.

 Pro tip: To see more of Ireland's popular pubs, take a pub crawl—it’s one of the most fun things to do in Belfast.
 How to see the best?
 Connect with a Belfast local for help planning your ideal pub crawl, starting with the Victorian-inspired Crown Liquor Saloon.

 If haunted houses are your type of fun, then head to Leap Castle—widely regarded as the most haunted castle in the world.
-Try to keep your cool as the current (living) owner, Sean Ryan, leads you on a tour and recalls past and present meetings with the spirits of former residents.
+Try to keep your cool as the current (living) owner, Sean Ryan leads you on a tour and recalls past and present meetings with the spirits of former residents.
 It’s spooky, but exploring Leap Castle is one of the coolest things to do in Ireland—if you dare.